techappsUT/Quorix-Cloud/README.md

 </div>

 <!-- omit in toc -->
-## ZeusCloud is an open source cloud security platform.
+## QuorixCloud is an open source cloud security platform.

 Discover, prioritize, and remediate your risks in the cloud.